unoplatform/Uno.Themes/doc/lightweight-styling.md

 </Button>
 ```

-With this XAML we are given the following visual result, notice the third Button has a new BorderThickness applied and takes on different colors while in the **PointerOver** state.
+With this XAML, we are given the following visual result, notice the third Button has a new `BorderThickness` applied and takes on different colors while in the **PointerOver** state.

 ![Material - Button lightweight styling](assets/material-button-pointerover-lightweight-styling.png)